junior-devleague/cyber-security/projects/Final-Project-OSINT.md

 ## Part 2: Presentation
 From the OSINT you have gathered you need to create a professional report detailing the information you found, the tools used, and your suggestions on how the company/business could improve their security posture.

+## Part 3: Due Date
+This project is due the week of May 14th - 18th